lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 A basic server with Mock Service Worker:
 \end{center}

-The nice thing is we are not mocking `axios` anymore.
+The nice thing is we are not mocking Axios anymore.
 You could change you application to use `fetch` instead - and you wouldn't need to change you tests at all, because we are now mocking at a layer lower than before.

 A full test using Mock Service Worker looks like this: